smart-fun/smartGL/DOCUMENTATION.md

 When the SmartGLView is ready, **onPrepareView(...)** is called on the SmartGLViewController.
 This method is the best place to prepare the scene (load textures, and add objects to the scene).

 When the SmartGLView is dismissed, **onReleaseView(...)** is called.
-This is the best place to release content from memory (like textures).
+This is the best place to release content from memory (textures must be released).

 If the View is resized for any reason (rotation of the device for example), **onResizeView(...)** is called.